Christopher-DSA/Week2TempRefit/docs/daily_notes.md

 - Sapnil: Wholesaler and Admin
 - Aesha: Regulator and Company
 - Will meet and disscuss about that in tomorrow's meeting.

+# July 7, 2023
+- Sidney will update the schema according to the meeting with the client yesterday.
+- Students will double check the schema and update their user flow design accordingly.

+# July 8, 2023
+- Sai from Cambrian Capstone will join the project.